jgibbons-cp/datadog/secrets_management/README.md

  - Administrators group has full control
  - ddagenteruser (or whatever the Agent's user was named) user has read & execute access (full control worked, too)

+This permissions error will also return if environment variables are not available (e.g. AZURE_CLIENT_ID).